Blog

 Living Options at The Botanic

-The Botanic Silverdale offers residents thoughtfully designed living options that cater to a variety of needs and lifestyles for retirees.
+The Botanic Hibiscus Coast offers residents thoughtfully designed living options that cater to a variety of needs and lifestyles for retirees.

 The Nikau and Rimu apartments provide modern, low maintenance living which is perfect for those seeking a ‘lock up and leave’ lifestyle.
 The apartments are filled with light, offer views across Silverdale, the village, or into the landscaped gardens, and come with underground carparking.
 Every apartment has a private balcony or patio, and enjoys easy access to all of The Botanic’s many amenities.